petzku/Aegisub-Scripts/README.md

 ### Snapper

 Hotkeyable macros to snap the current line's start time to the previous keyframe, and end time to the next keyframe.
 Both runnable individually.
 If the start/end time is already on a keyframe, nothing will change.

+## Misc

+Miscellaneous scripts that are even more “not-for-use” than the above, and are thus not even found in the `macros/` folder.
+Most of these have been written as one-offs for someone else.

+### Prepare Gradient

+Automates most of the work necessary to create large numbers similarly gradiented lines.
+Select a line and run this macro, and it will comment the original, duplicate it once for each colour in the included list, set `\3c` for each line, and add a note in the `actor` field about a suitable strip width.
+Then run Gradient Everything to generate the gradient.